 - Behind curtains or any structure that might prevent Carbon Monoxide from reaching the sensor

-There are currently 25 states in America that have legislation relating to Carbon Monoxide Detectors:
+As of October 2015 there are currently 29 states in America that have legislation relating to Carbon Monoxide Detectors:

 - New Jersey